julelang/manual/src/std/bufio.md

 ```jule
 fn AvailableBuffer(mut *self): []byte
 ```
 Returns an empty buffer with Reader\.Available\(\) capacity\.
 This buffer is intended to be appended to and passed to an immediately succeeding \[Writer\.Write\] call\.
-The buffer is mutable and it si only valid until the next write operation\.
+The buffer is mutable and it is only valid until the next write operation\.

 ### Buffered
 ```jule